mcay23/hound/README.md

-# Hound
+# Hound Media Server
- Track and Watch TV Shows, Movies, etc. Self-hosted version of Plex + Trakt, Simkl, etc. Hound aims to be a complete ecosystem of watching, tracking, downloading, and archiving media.
+ Watch and Track Movies and TV Shows.
+Self-hosted version of Plex/Stremio + Trakt, Simkl, etc. Hound aims to be a complete ecosystem of watching, tracking, downloading, and archiving media.
+ **This project is under alpha development and not ready to self-host yet.**

 # Features
 - Current